Best Fall Crochet Sweaters Patterns for This Autumn

-I love wearing sweater cardigans that feel good, have a bit of flair and swing as I walk.
+I love wearing sweater cardigans that feel good, have a bit of flair, and swing as I walk.
 This crochet cardigan hits the mark on all accounts!
 The oversized front lapels have lots of great swing!

 I also really like cardigans that have a tie-front.
 Tie-front sweaters transition easily from season to season.
-Create a simple knot in the front at the waist leaving the long ends dangling for an effortless, playful look.
-Or, wrap the ties around your waist and tie in the back for a fitted and elegant style.
+Create a simple knot in the front at the waist, leaving the long ends dangling for an effortless, playful look.
+Or, wrap the ties around your waist and tie them in the back for a fitted and elegant style.
 This one is a lace design.

 Here’s another great tie-front cardigan.
 I love these for fall crochet sweaters patterns!
 Don’t you?!

-If you’re looking for free fall crochet sweaters patterns then start with this cardigan.
+If you’re looking for free fall crochet sweaters patterns, then start with this cardigan.
 Use the granny square in terrific colors to create a great look for autumn!

 Interestingly, I haven’t designed many crochet pullover sweaters.
 However, do check out the Xanadu, a free crochet pattern for a short-sleeved (but still warm) crochet pullover.
 The ribbed hem is particularly cozy.

 We began this roundup with the Swancho, so let’s wrap it up with a regular poncho.
-The Practically Perfect Poncho is one of the coziest fall crochet sweaters patterns to just throw on and cuddle up in.
+The Practically Perfect Poncho is one of the coziest fall crochet sweaters to throw on and cuddle up in.
 Wear it to yoga.
 Wear it over jeans.
 Layer it over a dress.
 Have fun with it!